FCO/Red/README.md

 zef install . --deps-only
 ```

-once cloned, you can run it with `-Ilib` on the repo's root after
+once cloned, you can run it with `-Ilib` on the repo's root:
-firing up your PostgreSQL database:

 ```